bhaley1/ai-thoughts/README.md

-# My Amazing Thoughts and Resources on Artificial Intelligence
+## My Amazing Thoughts and Resources on Artificial Intelligence

+## Things I want to do with AI

-Become a better scientist
+* Become a better scientist
-Have fun
+* Have fun

+## Random stuff of the day